lukelliot/sometimes-note/README.md

 - validates notes requires a notebook
 - moving notes to a different notebook
 - viewing notes by notebook
+  - build 'Notebooks Show' which will contain Notes by Notebook
 - create flux loop component to hold notebook drawer
 - create drawer animation
-- integrate Rich text editor for Notes Form using Quill.js
+- integrate Rich text editor for Notes Form using Draft.js
 - Use CSS to style new components
+- Create NavStore which will be responsible for holding state:
+  - Current NoteForm
+  - which panes are currently opened
+  - which notebook to which notes will be saved

 - Seed Notebooks

-###### Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own Index view.

 ### Phase 4: Tags (1 days, W2 W 6pm)